 Rogers art career began as a wood carver and a silver smith.
 After his service in the U.S. Army he began to build knives, tomahawks, and Native American type artifacts in the traditional Hale style.
 When he was middle age he began to paint and do more elaborate wood carvings.
 Some of my wood carvings were inspired by the talented artists of the Pacific Northwest.
 Please notice that all of the male subjects in Rogers digital paintings were posed by Roger himself.
 He has constructed all of the props and clothing himself.
 Most of the original photographs were taken by Rogers talented wife Teri.

 'The images created by my hands are echoes of the dream voice within me, they are powerful by virtue of the forces they represent and by what materials and means they came into being.
 I put a bit of myself into every piece, my view of the cosmos into a bow, my fingerprint upon a painting'.
-George taught me what is was to be an artist, Tiffani taught me what it was to be a unselfish human being.
-We miss Tiffani and George every day.
+George taught me what is was to be an artist, Tiffani taught me what it was to be a unselfish human being, Angela showed me what it was to be a nurturing mother and to be brave in the face of adversity.
+We miss Tiffani, Angela and George every day.
 Roger and Teri

 Eagles Nest Gallery